sysalto/ReactiveReports/README.md

 ## Getting started

-### 1 - Cloning the git repo and running the examples
+### 1 - Using SBT - Cloning the git repo and running the examples
 For running the Scala examples, we recommend cloning the git repo and running the examples, like shown below.
 ```
 1 - git clone https://github.com/sysalto/ReactiveReports